 1.7.
 Lionel-Groulx

-This station is among the busiest metro station in Montreal.
+This station is among the busiest metro stations in Montreal.
 Initially, it was opened to the public on September 3, 1978.
 It was also part of the Green Line extension to the Angrignon station.
 At that time, it served only the Green Line.
 However, the platforms of the Orange Line were also constructed at the same time.

 Further, they were not in the service until the extension to the Place-Saint-Henri.
 It was started on April 28, 1980.
 After the Berri-UQAM’s opening, it was the 1st transfer station in the original network.
-It became the 1st accessible existing station with wheelchair elevators in the year 2009.
+It became the 1st accessible existing station with wheelchair elevators in 2009.

 1.8.
 Atwater